 Native GluA2 is subject to RNA editing which causes a switch from the genetically encoded glutamine (Q) to an arginine (R) in the selectivity filter; this Q/R editing reduces channel conductance and Ca2+ permeability30-32.
-Structural details of the closed, desensitized and activated states of TARP γ -2-associated homomeric GluA2(R) or GSG1L-associated GluA2(Q) have been well characterized 16,17,19,33 .
+Structural details of the closed, desensitized, and activated states of auxiliary subunit-associated homomeric GluA2(R) and GluA2(Q) have been well characterized16,17,19,33.
 Here we describe striking differences in the functional properties of homomeric GluA2(Q) and GluA2(R) receptors.
-The edited (R) form displays unusual desensitization behavior and conductance when compared with the unedited (Q) form, or indeed any other AMPAR assembly that we have examined34-38.
-Specifically, we find that GluA2(R) displays a particularly large steady-state current and an anomalous current-variance relationship.
-When GluA2(R) is expressed with the TARPs (γ -2 or γ -8) or with GSG1L we observe similarly anomalous behavior.
-We attribute this behavior to pore loop arginines preventing desensitization-mediated channel closure of the GluA2(R) assemblies, giving rise to conducting desensitized receptors.
-Using functional cysteine cross-linking we exploited this phenomenon to gain insight into the structure of desensitized AM-PARs in their native environment.
+The edited (R) form displays unusual desensitization and gating behavior when compared with the unedited (Q) form, or indeed any other AMPAR assembly that we have examined34-38.
+Specifically, we find that GluA2(R) displays a particularly large fractional steady-state current and an anomalous current-variance relationship.
+When GluA2(R) is expressed with TARPs ( $\gamma\text{-}2$ or $\gamma\text{-}8)$ or with GSG1L we observe similarly anomalous behavior.
+We suggest that this behavior can be attributed to pore loop arginines preventing desensitizationmediated channel closure of the GluA2(R) assemblies, giving rise to conducting desensitized receptors.
+Using functional cysteine cross-linking we exploited this phenomenon to gain insight into the structure of desensitized AMPARs in the plasma membrane.